-10 reasons to visit the bustling and beautiful city of Porto, Portugal.
+10 reasons to visit Porto, a bustling and beautiful city in northern Portugal.

 For a relatively small European country, Portugal is packed with diverse natural scenery and a thriving sense of culture.

 From the busy capital of Lisbon, to the stunning beaches of the Algarve, to the vast countrysides of the northern wine regions, Portugal never fails to attract travelers from every corner of the globe.